Modern C++ Tutorial

 - CRUD app for something

-- probably useing Boost.Beast
+- probably using Boost.Beast or POCO

 ## Video 50: Our own std::function